veltzer/demos-linux/src/exercises/multi_processing/shared_memory/exercise.md

 * The server changes the first integer in the 4K block incrementing it all every second.
 * The client reads the first integer in the 4K block so that we could see it being incremented.

+Notes:
+* the API for sharing memory is: shmget, shmat, shmctl, ftok....
+* in this exercise you need to write two processes: one server and one client.

 Questions:
 * Is the virtual address for the 4K block equal in the client and the server?
 Print it to find out.